Let’s talk about the best Nike shoes for nurses.

 If you’re unsure, check with your manager because it would not be good if you shelled out $100 on a pair of shoes only to find out that you can’t wear them at work.

-Just in case you missed it here’s the table again…
+Just in case you missed our Nike nurse shoes table, here it is again…

 Finally, keep in mind that the perfect shoe doesn’t exist.
 Rarely does a person find a shoe that he or she is 100% in love with.